DIY Website Builder (Renting) vs Web Designer (Owning)

 Just don’t rely on price alone to find a web designer.
 That can only end in heartache and will end up costing you a lot more in the end

 This is a big question.
 I’ve done my best to summarize my thoughts on it, but I want to hear from you: Do you have experience designing your own site versus hiring a designer?
 What did you learn?

-One response to “DIY Website Builder (Renting) vs Web Designer (Owning)”
+6 responses to “DIY Website Builder (Renting) vs Web Designer (Owning)”

 Planning-tips before creating your first website

 It’s a foregone conclusion that if you own a business, you need a website.
 Even if you live in a cREAD MORE